When I traveled to Switzerland I planned our itinerary to a tee. I think I was well-prepared for two weeks of train

 Same applies for our time in Montreux.
 I thought to visit some museums and the Castle of Chillon.
 But once we’d seen the castle we just enjoyed the lovely lake and the views from the hills.

 Now, I don’t want to piss off the Swiss by saying their country doesn’t have enough interesting cultural sights and attractions.
 It does.
-There numerous museums and Switzerland has quite a few World Heritage Sites.
-But in my experience, because we had so little time and the weather was absolutely amazing, as a culture vulture, I rather choose nature instead.
+There are numerous museums and Switzerland has quite a few World Heritage Sites.
+But in my experience, because we had so little time and the weather was absolutely amazing, as a culture vulture, I rather chose nature instead.

 Spa and saunas in Switzerland are amazing

 We booked a couple of hotels in Switzerland that had an indoor pool and spa/sauna facilities.
 As you know, I love a good spa (or called hammam in other countries, like my hammams in Andalusia Spain experiences).

 There is nothing better than to relax in warm and hot water after an intensive day of travel and sightseeing.
 Let alone those grueling uphill hikes in the mountains.
 When we stayed at the Royal Plaza & Spa in Montreux, we enjoyed their facilities on several occasions.
-The screaming hot steam bath in the Hotel Steffani in St. Moritz helped get rid of my cold and we spend a whole afternoon at the pool and spa at the Hotel & Spa Victoria-Lauterborn.
+The screaming hot steam bath in the Hotel Steffani in St. Moritz helped get rid of my cold and we spent a whole afternoon at the pool and spa at the Hotel & Spa Victoria-Lauterborn.

 Train travel in Switzerland

 As we traveled by train around the whole of Switzerland for 2 weeks, some things noticed me about trains in Switzerland.
-Maybe if we’d done a road trip, other things would have surprised me about getting around in Switzerland, but the next surprises are about train travel in Switzerland.
+Maybe if we’d done a road trip, other things about Switzerland would have surprised me about getting around in the country, but the next surprises are about train travel in Switzerland.

 The public transport is super easy to use